Time-inconsistency with rough volatility: Examples

-Then $g_0$ is direct to solve. $V_2$ in (\ref{Eq:ConstMV_V2}) is also a linear VIE which can be solved in the same way as $g_2$. $V_0$ is solved after $V_2$.
-However, the result is lengthy but straightforward so we omit it here.
-Finally,
+$g_0$ can then be solved directly. $V_2$ in (\ref{Eq:ConstMV_V2}) is also a linear VIE that can be solved in the same way as $g_2$. $V_0$ is solved after $V_2$.
+Although the calculation is straightforward, it is lengthy.
+As such, we omit it here.
+Ultimately,

-Then the support for wealth process is $\R$.
+Then the support for the wealth process is $\R$.
 The first term in (\ref{Eq:ConstMV_u}) is the same as the constant volatility case.
 The second term can be interpreted as a hedge for the randomness from stochastic volatility.
-Roughness alters the hedge through resolvent $R_\lambda$.
+Roughness alters the hedge through the resolvent $R_\lambda$.